-Sections 1, 2, 9, and 10 provide for automatic voter registrants for eligible individuals when they submit an application or renewal application for (1) a Minnesota driver's license, instruction permit, or identification card; (2) medical assistance under chapter 256B or MinnesotaCare under chapter 256L; or (3) an application for benefits or services by any other future participating agency.
+Sections 1, 7, and 8 provide for automatic voter registrants for eligible individuals when they submit an application or renewal application for (1) a Minnesota driver's license, instruction permit, or identification card; (2) medical assistance under chapter 256B or MinnesotaCare under chapter 256L; or (3) an application for benefits or services by any other future participating agency.

-Sections 3, 4, 5, 6, and 8 allows for otherwise eligible individuals to submit a voter registration application at age 16 or 17, makes conforming changes to forms and instructions, and provides that data on individuals submitting a registration application at 16 or 17 years old is not public until the individuals reach the age of 18 and are registered.
-These sections are effective June 1, 2023.
+Section 2, 3, 4, 5, and 6 allows for otherwise eligible individuals to submit a voter registration application at age 16 or 17, makes conforming changes to forms and instructions, and provides that data on individuals submitting a registration application at 16 or 17 years old is not public until the individuals reach the age of 18 and are registered.

-Sections 7, 11, 12, 13, 14, 15, and 17 provide for the creation of a permanent absentee ballot request list where a voter can request to have a ballot sent to them automatically every election.
+Sections 5, 9, 10, 11, 12, 13, and 14 provide for the creation of a permanent absentee ballot request list where a voter can request to have a ballot sent to them automatically every election.
 This replaces the permanent absentee ballot application list that provided applications for absentee ballots automatically for each election.
 These sections also specify when the ballots need to be mailed prior to an election and make conforming changes to forms.
 This also makes public the data on individuals on the permeant absentee voting list.